Skinny Client Control Protocol (SCCP)

 Complete these steps:

-4. On Cisco Unified Communications Manager group configuration page, if this is a new installation by default only the publisher server is selected as member for the Cisco Unified Communications Manager group default.
-Since there is only one Communications Manager is this topology there will not be any servers listed in the available servers list.
+- On the Cisco Unified Communications Manager group configuration page, if you perform a new installation, the system selects only the publisher server as a member for the default Cisco Unified Communications Manager group.
+Because this topology includes only one Communications Manager, the available servers list will not display any other servers.

 – Device Pool Name: Chicago